What is PCB Data Management?

 The verification process is an audit process.
 While components or data are under review, they should be quarantined so that they’re not used in released designs.
 Let me clarify that point; before the PCB design is released for Fabrication, conduct the Audit process on all new components.
 This way you preserve the PCB design integrity as well as your sanity.

 During the PCB design process, you use specific information at particular points of the design.
 For example, during the schematic part of the design, you are specifically looking at the circuit flow and connectivity.
 What is most important is the component schematic symbols.
 For example, the Electronics Engineer would be looking at the parametric information regarding a specific part - making sure that it meets the sought after design requirements for the product.

-On the Printed Circuit Board side, you would move over to the PCB Footprint and 3D model information data.
+On the PCB side, you would move over to the PCB Footprint and 3D model information data.
 The data is used to verify routing and mechanical requirements.
 This is also the point when a mechanical engineer would join the party and start his or her work.

-The final area when looking at the definition, is maintenance.
-Since most of the data used in the PCB design is Dynamic (vs. Static), the data does change.
+The final area when looking at the definition is maintenance, revision history tracking, and version control.
+Since most data used in a PCB project is dynamic (vs. static), the data does change.
 That means there must be a plan in place to determine what changes have occurred and how they affect the update process in the database.
-This way, your data stays relevant to the company’s needs as well as the ever-changing industry of electronics.
+This way, your data stays relevant to the company’s needs as well as the ever-changing electronics industry.

 One challenge is that PCB design datasets are typically vast and contain incompatible elements.
 The data contained in electrical computer-aided design (ECAD) and mechanical computer-aided design (MCAD) tools are rarely compatible with each other, let alone compatible with the data in requirements management tools.
 Effective data management requires a single integrated solution that can link tools together with managed libraries of data seamlessly and effortlessly from the design team's perspective.